erikvanmechelen/creative-process/README.md

 ## Align your Personality to Your Creative Process

+In [my first presentation](https://docs.google.com/presentation/d/1tDY04vJ1qmYmsECIxYw0qaBC6HsX6ZLHBHDJ2Xym8xY/edit?usp=sharing) for TestKitchen, I hypothesized that an understanding of one's personality, when aligned with one's creative process, might result in improved creative outcomes.

+In other words: as artists and creatives, by matching our personalities to our chosen creative processes, we stand the chance to make better art.

-In [my first presentation](https://docs.google.com/presentation/d/1tDY04vJ1qmYmsECIxYw0qaBC6HsX6ZLHBHDJ2Xym8xY/edit?usp=sharing) for TestKitchen, I hypothesized that an understanding of one's personality, when aligned with one's creative process, would lead toward better results.
-I told the story of my 5+ year journey of writing my first two novels, and how after reflecting and learning more about my personality traits I made the effort to create a better process to fit my temperament and interests.
+I told the story of my 5+ year journey of writing my first two novels, and how after reflecting and learning more about my personality traits I made the effort to create a better process to fit my temperament and interests on my current novel.

 <iframe src="https://open.spotify.com/embed/playlist/1e0vLPK3wKGKoSuZp1A2CT" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 One possible first step is to take a personality test.
 After, you might examine the creative process you took on a recent project.
 Do any new approaches become available?

-Here's a place to complete a Big-5 Asessment:
+Here's a place to complete a Big-5 Asessment (there are others):

 https://www.understandmyself.com/personality-assessment

+This one is interesting because the [work on personality by DeYoung, Quilty, and Peterson](https://www.researchgate.net/publication/5863998_Between_Facets_and_Domains_10_Aspects_of_the_Big_Five) agreed to be useful by the scientific community and also holds an additional layer, the 10 subtraits.
+(Here's [the paper](https://www.researchgate.net/publication/5863998_Between_Facets_and_Domains_10_Aspects_of_the_Big_Five) on researchgate.)

 Here's a very brief summary of the 5: